- WHAT IS A BALANCE TRANSFER CREDIT CARD?

 How disappointing to go to the trouble of opening a new card only to find you can't use it for the thing you most wanted to use it for.
 If you aren't paying attention, it could happen.

 In most cases, a bank won't allow you to take advantage of a balance transfer offer if you're just moving a balance from one card the bank offers to another the bank offers.
 In other words, you won't be allowed to move a balance from your Chase Freedom® card to a Chase Slate® card (This card is not currently available on CardRatings) and take advantage of the 0 percent period.
 You'll want to look outside you're current issuer if you need to make a balance transfer.

 There are many options out there when it comes time to choose your balance transfer credit card, but we here at CardRatings have a few top choices.
 In fact, "Best Balance Transfer Credit Card" is a category in our annual Editor's Choice awards.
 The 2018 winner and runner-up cards are described below.
 If you're looking for even more choices, check out our expanded picks for Best Balance Transfer Credit Cards.

-Zero-interest details: Take advantage of 15 months no interest on purchases and balance transfers.
+Zero-interest details: Take advantage of a 15 month intro period of no interest on purchases and balance transfers.
 After the intro period, your rate goes to 14.99% - 25.99% Variable.

 Rewards: Earn two times the points on the first $6,000 you spend at U.S. supermarkets each year.
 Earn one point per $1 spent on your other purchases and on your supermarket purchases after reaching the spending cap.
 Plus, each billing period you use your card 20 times or more, you'll receive 20 percent more points on those purchases.
 Read our full review of The Amex EveryDay® Credit Card from American Express.